Five Times Meghan Markle Broke Away From The Royal Mold

 Two months after her engagement was announced, Meghan visited Wales with Prince Harry, where the couple met members of the public at Cardiff Castle, followed by festivities.
 During the meeting, several people asked the couple for autographs and hugs, and while Prince Harry did not sign for anyone, Meghan went about handing out autographs and even hugged kids.

 Hugging and giving out autographs are strictly prohibited for royals, with Prince Charles known to be a fierce apologizer for the royal tradition during his meetings with the public.
-But Meghan on the other hand decided it is better to go one step ahead and actually break away from the tradition which prohibits it for them to mix with non-royals, or, just people.
+But Meghan, on the other hand, decided it is better to go one step ahead and actually break away from the tradition which prohibits it for them to mix with non-royals, or, just people.

 Off-the-shoulder, anyone?